 - Missing 25 or more minutes of class (whether at the beginning, middle, or end) counts as an absence. - Three times arriving late counts as an absence. - If you walk in after I have taken attendance, it is your responsibility to make sure I have marked you present for the time that you were in class.

 GRADE BREAKDOWN: Attendance 5%

-Homework and class performance 10%
+Homework and class performance 15%

 Average of quizzes 20%

-Average of periodic exams 40%
+Average of exams 60%

-Final exam 25%

 PERCENTAGE/GRADE EQUIVALENTS: